 Policies and procedures encouraging the reporting of crimes and other threats to safety to UCPD are another important aspect of crime prevention.
 When crimes and threats are reported to the Police, action can be taken to prevent further crimes and/or reduce safety threats relating to the UCR community.
-The next sections of this report, "Reporting Crimes and Other Emergencies" and "Timely Warning Reports," describe these policies and procedures.
+The Sections V and VI of this report, "Reporting Crimes and Other Emergencies" and "Timely Warning Reports," describe these policies and procedures.